-Ph.D., African American Studies with a secondary field in History of Art, Harvard University
+Ph.D., African American Studies with a primary field in History of Art, Harvard University

 A.M., African American Studies, Harvard University